- All the news on upcoming pickup trucks, including the latest upgrades

 Want an idea what it’s like to drive?
 This is the same as the conversion fitted to the Toyota Hilux Bruiser, a one-off tribute to a famous Tamiya radio controlled car, which we reviewed back in 2017.

-Nissan also has an Arctic Trucks variant on the way, but has elected to go for a slightly less extreme AT32 model.
+Nissan also has an Arctic Trucks variant avaialble, but has elected to go for a slightly less extreme AT32 model.

 This means smaller wheels (32-inch tyres rather than 35-inch tyres) and a less chunky bodykit, but lots of off-road promise.
-We'll be driving it very soon.
+It impressed us when we drove it, that's for sure.

-An all-new vehicle, based on the same platform as the Rexton SUV, this is a significant improvement over the previous Musso, and the cheapest double cab on sale.
+An all-new vehicle, based on the same platform as the Rexton SUV, this is a significant improvement over the previous Musso.

 It’s still not especially nice to drive, but it’ll tow 3.5 tonnes while carrying over 1.0 tonne in the load bed – which no rival can manage – and comes with a class-leading seven-year, 150,000-mile warranty.